 Relevant PositivePsychology.com Resources

 On a more positive note, you will find many tools at PositivePsychology.com to improve your client’s relationships.
-For example, Building the 5 Rituals of Connection can teach partners to develop meaningful daily rituals to improve communication.
+For example, Create a Connection Ritual can teach partners to develop meaningful daily rituals to improve communication.

-A second useful tool, appropriate for any relationship, is Improving Expression and Understanding in Relationships.
+A second useful tool, appropriate for any relationship, is Blueprint For Love.